kimrodriguezFINTECH/Project-3/README.md

 `contract = web3.eth.contract(address=contract_address, abi=contract_abi)`

-Initializing the session state for storing NFTs and form inputs:
+### Streamlit UI
-* It initializes several variables in the session state to store data related to NFTs, such as the list of NFTs, image URL, number of copies, price per ticket, and Ethereum address.
-* These initializations ensure that the variables are available and have default values throughout the user's session, allowing the app to manage and retain user inputs and created NFTs.
+We then initialized several variables in the session to store data related to NFTs, such as the list of NFTs, image URL, number of copies, price per ticket, and Ethereum address.
+This ensures that the variables are available and have default values throughout the app's session, allowing the creator to manage and retain user inputs or create more NFTs.

 `if 'nfts' not in st.session_state:
     st.session_state['nfts'] = []

 if 'image_url' not in st.session_state:
     st.session_state['image_url'] = None